 So, if you find a suspicious patch of mold in your home, don’t panic (or hold your breath forever).
 Simply take some distance, cease any loud, disruptive movements or construction, and call a professional.

 Show Mold the Door with Attic Construction

 But sometimes what’s more devastating is the mold that we don’t see—the mold that’s hiding in our attics and crawl spaces.
 Could that be what’s behind the endless allergies, the musty smells you can’t quite pin down?

 If you’ve experienced a leaky roof or water damage, fungi may have found a fruitful existence in your attic.

 We’re here to show it the door.
 At Attic Construction, our experienced technicians use effective, innovative equipment to decontaminate your spaces from any intruders, whether they’re rodents, germs, or mold.
 Plus, our skilled team will work tirelessly to remove odor and harmful bacteria so that you can take a much-needed deep breath, assured that your home is protected and safe.
 If you suspect a rodent has found its way into your home, learn how to spot rodent entry points and when to call in a professional.
-Once your attic is cleaned up from any molds or rodents, we can provide top quality insulation installation services for when you’re ready to take your attic to the next level.
+Once your attic is cleaned up from any molds or rodents, we can provide top quality insulation installation & crawl space cleaning services for when you’re ready to take your attic to the next level.

 Ready to turn your mold news into old news?
 Call Attic Construction today.

 Have you ever wondered if attic insulation is actually sound proof?
 Find the answer to this question and more here in our latest blog.